Single Serve Edible Cookie Dough- Vegan!

 That’s it!

-If you’re in need of a quick sweet snack or a healthy vegan dessert for after dinner, this is your recipe.
+If you’re in need of a quick sweet snack or a vegan dessert for after dinner, this is your recipe.
 All you need is 5 minutes (plus 5 minutes to toast the flour beforehand- please do not skip this step!), and you’re ready to go!

-Not even any chilling time- I promise!
-Start by mixing together the softened vegan butter, coconut sugar, and vanilla extract.
+- Start by whisking together the melted vegan butter, coconut sugar, and vanilla extract.

-Then add in the flour and pea protein, and stir to combine.
+- Then add in the flour and pea protein, and stir to combine.
 You can add in the dairy free milk here to help mix the dry ingredients into the wet.

-Fold in the add ins, such as sprinkles and chocolate chips, and dig in!
+- Fold in the add ins, such as sprinkles and chocolate chips, and dig in!

-Yes!
+Unfortunately, whether it’s gluten free or not, I recommend heat treating the flour.
+It’s super easy though, and just takes an extra few minutes!
 With regular cookie dough (although all cookie dough that you’ll find on this blog is vegan), it’s not just the eggs that pose as an issue for consumption raw.

-Optional add-ins for your edible cookie dough:
+Optional add-ins for your vegan single serve cookie dough:

 Of course, you don’t have to be limited to just sprinkles and/or chocolate chips: the cookie dough world is your oyster!